Music and Libretto by Richard Wagner

 Alberich then goes off to threaten his Nibelung slaves, whom he can now spy on with ease.

 Loge and Wotan arrive and come across the cowering Mime, who tells them of Alberich's tyranny.
-Alberich returns, driving the Nibelungs before him, haranguing them to pile up a heap of gold and then sending them back to the forges and mines for more.
+Alberich returns, driving the Nibelungs before him, browbeating them, and then sending them back to the forges and mines for more.

 Tremble in terror, you wretched slaves: at once obey the lord of the ring!